 21.2.
 Secure Computer Image

 Disk encryption via FileVault and anti-malware solutions via Bitdefender are provided for the Mac OS used by Litmus Personnel.
 Litmus Personnel are advised to use time- machine to take periodic secure images of their operating systems.

 This sub-policy specifies information security requirements that suppliers must comply with when they access the assets, information, and information processing infrastructure of Litmus so that risks suppliers could introduce may be mitigated.

 Following are the key aspects of managing information security aspects for suppliers:

 - Addressing Security with Supplier Agreements – Litmus shall establish information security requirements and make each supplier agree to be legally bound to these requirements if the supplier’s employees, products or services access, store or process the data or access the information systems of Litmus or its customers.
 As a part of the supplier agreements, Litmus requires each supplier to complete a questionnaire that must be approved by the Information Security Lead.
-In addition, all suppliers are continuously tracked through privacy management software (One Trust ).
+In addition, all suppliers are continuously tracked through privacy management software.